ara-eunkyungjo/ara-eunkyungjo.github.io/_pages/about.md

   <h1>Welcome!</h1>
   <p class="p1">Hello, my name is Eunkyung, but you can call me Ara (pronounced like ah-rah).
 My parents chose the name Ara for me when I was born, and when combined with my last name Jo, in Korean, it forms the pleasant phrase "It's good!". <br><br>

-      I majored in social psychology for my bachelor's degree and criminal psychology for master's degree in <a href="https://www.sookmyung.ac.kr/sites/sookmyungen/index.do">Sookmyung Women's University</a>.<br><br>
+  I am working as a lab manager in <a href="https://sites.lsa.umich.edu/misl/"> Mind in Society Lab</a> at University of Michigan, Ann Arbor, assisting professor <a href="https://sites.google.com/umich.edu/npcamp/">Nick Camp</a>.
+I majored in social psychology for my bachelor's degree and criminal psychology for master's degree
+      in <a href="https://www.sookmyung.ac.kr/sites/sookmyungen/index.do">Sookmyung Women's University</a>.<br><br>
       I love swimming, learning something new (coding these days), and talking with new people.</p>